Chief risk officer: Characteristics and qualifications

 Given the background outlined, registration as a professional accountant or qualified actuary is common.
 CROs often also hold a Masters in risk management and / or one of the risk-specific industry certifications.

 Salary

 Chief risk officer salaries vary widely and depend on the company and status the specific CRO achieved.

 The average pay for a chief risk officer (CRO) with regulatory compliance skills in the US is about $162,274 per year.
 Risk Officers who work for banks earn slightly more at $180,970.
 Those managing risks for private corporations are paid a higher average salary of $216,000 annually.

 Chief risk officers are in the bottom tenth percentile, with a salary of $72,750.
 However, CROs with years of effectiveness and successful developments often pass the quarter million mark annually, so there is no earnings limit.

-In the following some examples are given: